The Web address of this article is

 (consistently nourishes, protects, and supports all members).

-Note that family-life educators (CFLEs) and life-coaches provide
+Note that family-life educators (CFLEs),

 information and encouragement, but usually aren't trained to provide